Baldur's Gate: Dark Alliance II: Development and cancelled sequel

 In October, EB Games and GameStop websites changed the release dates for the game to January 2004.
-Interplay initially denied the delay, stating it was still aiming for a fourth quarter release, and would distribute the game themselves if need be.
-On November 6, Interplay announced it had resolved its legal dispute with Vivendi, and had returned to their prior distribution agreement.
-On November 12, they officially confirmed that Dark Alliance II would be delayed until early 2004.
+Interplay initially denied the delay, stating it was still aiming for a fourth quarter release, and would distribute the game itself if necessary.
+Interplay also stated that despite the fallout, Vivendi Universal would still distribute the title and any future installments in the series in Europe.
+By November, Interplay had resolved its legal dispute with Vivendi, and returned to their prior distribution agreement.
+The game was also confirmed to be delayed until early 2004.